 - To capture on-board video footage, both the car's Lexan body as well as its frame can be equipped with a Vizu Extreme X8S actioncam (manual).

-- Strips of custom-cut aluminium were bolted to the car's underside to prevent bottoming out of the chassis plate.
+- Strips of custom-cut aluminium were bolted to the car's underside to prevent wearing of and damage to the chassis plate and its screws.

 Quick navigation: